JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 Kotlin klib binaries have reached the [Stable](components-stability.md#stability-levels-explained) level in Kotlin 1.9.20.
 However, there are some compatibility details you need to keep in mind:

 * klib binaries are backwards compatible starting with Kotlin 1.9.20.
-For example, the 2.0.* compiler can read binaries produced by the 1.9.* compiler.
+For example, the 2.0.x compiler can read binaries produced by the 1.9.2x compiler.
 * Older compilers reject klib binaries that rely on new features.
-For example, the 1.9.20 compiler rejects binaries that use 2.0.*-specific language features.
+For example, the 1.9.20 compiler rejects binaries that use 2.0.x-specific language features.
-* klib binaries are compatible within the same language or feature version.
-For example, the 2.0.* compiler can read binaries produced by the 2.0.* compiler.
 * Forward compatibility is _not_ guaranteed.
-For example, the 2.0.* compiler is _not_ guaranteed to read binaries produced by the 2.1.* compiler.
+For example, the 2.0.x compiler is _not_ guaranteed to read binaries produced by the 2.1.x compiler.

 > The Kotlin cinterop klib binaries are still in [Beta](components-stability.md#stability-levels-explained).
 > Currently, we cannot give specific compatibility guarantees between different Kotlin versions for cinterop klib binaries.